 Purchasing a franchise is one way to own a business without having to start a business.
 It expedites many of the growing pains of small business, such as figuring out a business model and marketing strategies.
 Existing franchises already have an established brand, so the job of the franchise owner is not to create an original business idea, but to build on the success of an existing business in a new location.
 But first, you will need to finance the purchase.
 Franchise loans can provide you with the means to make that happen.

 What is Franchise Funding?

 Besides providing alternative channels for funding small businesses, the Small Business Administration, or SBA, offers loans to prospective franchise owners.
 In fact, about 10% of SBA loans are issued to franchises.
 However, not all franchises qualify for an SBA loan.
-To find out whether a particular franchise can be funded through an SBA loan, check the Franchise Directory on the SBA website.
+To find out whether a particular franchise can be funded through an SBA loan, check the website.

 Up to $5 million

 2.25% to 2.75%